mearleycf/react-todo/human-to-ai-knowledge-transfer.md

-# THE COMPUTER SYSTEM
+# THE MIKEBOOK SYSTEM

 ## (1) Project Overview and Current Status

 ### (1.1) Core Concept

-The Human-AI Knowledge Transfer System is a sophisticated computing environment that serves as an intermediary between human users and AI agents.
-It provides a structured, familiar computing interface that both parties can understand and navigate, facilitating natural interaction and collaboration in software development tasks.
+The MikeBook System is a sophisticated computing environment that serves as an intermediary between human users and AI agents.
+Named as a play on MacBook, it provides a structured, familiar computing interface that both parties can understand and navigate, facilitating natural interaction and collaboration in software development tasks.

 ### (1.2) System Overview

+MikeBook represents a complete computing ecosystem encompassing:

+- The physical hardware (MacBook)
+- The operating system and interfaces
+- The human user (you)
+- The AI agent (me)
+- All associated software, tools, and processes

-This knowledge management system transforms traditional documentation and development workflows into an intelligent computing environment where both human users and AI agents can work together effectively through a familiar computer system interface.
+This comprehensive system transforms traditional documentation and development workflows into an intelligent computing environment where both human users and AI agents can work together effectively through a familiar computer system interface.

 ### (1.3) Implementation Progress